Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-The financial reporting framework in the Socialist Republic of Vietnam is established under the Law on Accounting No. 88/2015/QH13, effective January 1, 2017.
-The Law on Accounting sets out the general requirements for maintaining accounting records and preparing financial statements for entities operating in Vietnam.
-The Ministry of Finance is the statutory authority responsible for issuing accounting standards and related regulations.
+The financial reporting framework in Vietnam is established under the Law on Accounting No. 88/2015/QH13, effective January 1, 2017, and the Law on Independent Audit No. 67/2011/QH12.
+The Ministry of Finance is the statutory authority responsible for regulating accounting and auditing activities, including the issuance of accounting and auditing standards, professional regulations, and implementation guidance.

 -